swayz8148/CV/README.md

 ```
 cfdisk /dev/sda
-make one partiton with 30G | ROOT
+make one partiton with at least 20G | ROOT
-make one partiton with 57G | HOME
+make one partiton with the rest of the drive - 4 for the swap | HOME
-make one partiton with the rest of the space | SWAP
+make one partiton with at least 4GB | SWAP
 then write the changes and exit
 ```